godotengine/godot-website/collections/_article/dev-snapshot-godot-4-3-beta-1.md

 This will help address cases of position/camera jitter in 2D games, and should complement some of the pixel-art focused changes made in the 4.3 dev 4 snapshot.

+3D physics interpolation is also in the works for a future Godot release ([GH-92391](https://github.com/godotengine/godot/pull/92391), possibly 4.4.

 #### Parallax2D
 Godot 4.3 introduces a new Parallax2D node ([GH-87391](https://github.com/godotengine/godot/pull/87391)).
 This supersedes the current ParallaxLayer/ParallaxBackground nodes and removes many limitations that we had with them.
 You can even convert ParallaxLayers and ParallaxBackgrounds into Parallax2D nodes conveniently in the editor.
 Going forward we recommend always using Parallax2D for your parallax needs.
 We think that the Parallax2D does everything that ParallaxLayer/ParallaxBackground could do and more!
 If you find something that ParallaxLayer/ParallaxBackground can do that Parallax2D can’t, please let us know as soon as possible.
 If you want to know more about the new Parallax2D node, please see the [Parallax2D blog post](https://godotengine.org/article/parallax-progress-report/).